jeremiepoiroux/markdown-cv/index.md

 ## Currently

-I’m a designer and a intern-researcher who cares about Ethics and Journalism.
+I’m a designer and an intern-researcher who cares about Ethics and Journalism.
 I’m currently working on research projects about algorithms and information bubbles and I'm organizing the [Ethics by Design event](ethicsbydesign.fr)

 ### Specialized in